 This means that the Lumos Smart Solar System has more than 14 times the energy capacity of the Azuri Quad, making it more practical in more applications.

 The Azuri Quad offers just one USB port, while the Lumos system has eight different ports (including two USB ports) for connecting your devices.
 In addition to the two USB ports, Lumos also has four 12V DC outputs that can supply up to 2A and two Car Cigarette sockets rated at 12V/8A.

 The result is that Azuri Quad is restricted on the devices it supports (limited to light, mobile phone charging, and radio), while Lumos is more versatile with even the ability to power a TV, laptop, and fan.

-Both the Azuri Quad and the Lumos Smart Solar System supply DC voltage.
+Both the Azuri Quad and the Lumos Solar Power System supply DC voltage.
 However, because the Lumos system has more energy capacity and offers car cigarette sockets, it can host a small inverter that can convert the DC output to AC output, enabling it power devices like TV, fan, and laptops.

 Both off-grid Solar Home systems are available in Nigeria.
 However, Azuri Quad seems to be restricted to the Northern part of Nigeria.
 The MTN powered system is more accessible as the top network operator in Nigeria says you can buy the Lumos system at any of its Walk-in centres nationwide.

-This article covers what we consider to be the major noteworthy differences between the Azuri Quad and the Lumos Smart Solar System.
+This article covers what we consider to be the major noteworthy differences between the Azuri Quad and the Lumos Solar Power System.
 We hope they answered most of your questions.
 If we left out any you consider important, please drop a comment to remind us.